Sly1024/soko-dotnet/README.md

 Note: Even though dead cell detection only filters out moves/states from a forward solve, it still affects the dual forward + backward solve because the two threads reach the common state sooner with less visited states on both sides.

+EDIT: I found another (better?) way to detect dead cells.
+A dead cell is a cell from which you cannot reach any of the goal positions with push moves.
+We can simulate pulling a box (on an empty board) from each goal position into all possible cells.
+The cells that we cannot reach this way are the push-dead cells.
+The same idea works for detecting pull-dead cells, just try pushing boxes from each initial box position.

 ## Phase 5 - Zobrist hashes and some